 12 Week Courses

-Courses for Adults who are learning to engage children in Nature.
+Courses for Adults who engage children in Nature-based play.

 These courses are designed to level up your skills as an adult when working with children ages 8 and up.
 By registering today, you will be committing time to learning, practicing, providing feedback and joining the movement to connect children with Nature.

-TOOLS: Physical and online books and resources, hand-outs, 3 lesson plans, back-pocket games, stories and songs to assist with capturing attention and transitions.
+TOOLS: Physical and online books and resources, the Hazard Assessment Tool, hand-outs, 3 lesson plans, back-pocket games, stories and songs to assist with capturing attention and transitions.
 Plus an endless access to an online community of adults who are Nature-educators and learners.

 Course #2: How to use Adventure Intervention with Youth with Autism